Welcome to my site.

 Bugatti.

+Above a Bugatti Atalante, one of my signature images.
 I have a special connection with the Bugatti brand.
-My journey began with photographing classic cars, starting with the book “Divina Bugatti.”
-This led to my documentation of the fascinating history of Bugatti’s Italian venture in the 1990s.
+My journey began with photographing classic cars and started with the book “Divina Bugatti.”
+This experience led me to document the fascinating history of Bugatti’s Italian venture in the 1990s.
 I also captured unique images at the Bugatti International Meeting, which celebrated the brand’s centenary.

 “Wonderful Mistakes” is a captivating story that begins with a misplaced box of film left outside, exposed to the elements, including heat and insects.
 As a result, the negatives stick together and undergo a transformation.
 Dirt, bugs, and other unknown particles become embedded in the gelatin.
 This alteration of the original details creates new “original images” with fresh meanings.